Department of Electrical and Computer Engineering Courses

 All Semesters

 The Department of Electrical and Computer Engineering at Carnegie Mellon considers experiential learning opportunities to be important educational options for its undergraduate students.
-One such option is conducting undergraduate research with a faculty member.
-Students do not need to officially register for undergraduate research unless they want it listed on their official transcripts.
-An ECE student who is involved in a research project and is interested in registering this undergraduate research for course credit on the official transcript may request to be enrolled in this course.
-To do this, the student should first complete the online undergraduate research form available on the ECE undergraduate student page.
-Once the form has been submitted and approved by the faculty member with whom the student is conducting the research, the ECE Undergraduate Office will add the course to the student's schedule.
-Typically, credit is granted according to one hour of research per week is equal to one unit of credit.
+One such option is conducting an undergraduate-level project with a faculty member.
+Students may work on projects for pay or may register for units of 18580 if they want the course listed on their official transcript.
+To enroll, the student should first complete the online application for their project on the ECE Student Project Tracker website.
+Once the application has been submitted and approved by the faculty member on whose project the student is working, the ECE Advising Team will add the appropriate units to the student's schedule.
+Typically, credit is granted according to one hour of research per week is equal to one unit of credit

 18-591 ECE Teaching Assistant Experience